Authur-p/Snake_game/README.md

 # Snake_game
-sanke game built with python, using Tkinter
+sanke game built with python, using Turtle